 In a 2017 survey conducted by LIMRA, life insurance companies used the following data when evaluating applicants:

 - LexisNexis Risk Solutions was implemented for 28% of applicants by using analytics and predictive modeling.

 - Credit records were used for 18% of the applicants

 - Credit based scores made by TransUnion were used on 8% of applicants

-As you can see, it isn’t very likely that your credit will be checked when you apply for life insurance.
+As you can see, it isn’t very likely that your credit score will be checked when you apply for life insurance.